l7aromeo/meonode-ui/README.md

         info: "Detail 5: Wrapping a component returning ReactNode with Node HOC (without .render()).
 Renders successfully.
 However, the Node HOC does NOT propagate theme context to the wrapped component's children.", }),

-      // TODO: This case seems redundant with #5.
-Re-evaluate if needed or if the description needs refinement.
       Node(ReturnRenderedDetailComponent, {
         info: 'Detail 6: Wrapping a component returning ReactNode with Node HOC, then calling .render().
 Renders successfully.
 Theme context is NOT propagated by the Node HOC.', }).render(),